ychen630/Sample-Codes/README.md

 # Sample-Codes
-Sample codes of Yixin Chen
+This folder contains the source codes of five of my projects.